nospam2000/ch341-baudrate-calculation/README.md

     divisor = TRUNC((10 * CH341_CRYSTAL_FREQ / (prescaler * baud_rate) + 5) / 10)

-The first formula above does the same but using dual system integer arithmetic.
+The formula to calculate the baud rate above does the same rounding but using dual system integer arithmetic with `(2 * ... + 1) / 2`.

 ### MOD register 0x14 (Linux: CH341_REG_BPS_MOD, FreeBSD: UCHCOM_REG_BPS_MOD)